 - report 1.4x revenue growth, an average growth rate of 15% compared to 11% among other companies.

-However, these numbers are compliant with research from Kotter & Heskett (2011), in which they examined the effect of cross-silo collaboration and a less adversarial culture on company performance between 1977 and 1988 ─ way before the experience age.
-We’ve addressed these numbers in the blue section – besides the research by Towers Watson (2011) and Gallup (2008).
+However, these numbers look very similar to research by Kotter & Heskett, conducted between 1977 and 1988 (published in 2011), in which they examined the effect of ‘cross-functional collaboration’ and ‘a less adversarial culture’ on company performance.
+We’ve addressed these numbers in the Performance Boost section, next to corresponding research by Towers Watson (2011) and Gallup (2008).

 We know from research that avid employee and customer engagement has a definite positive effect on the bottom line.
 Effects that were attained long before (1977-1988) we were accustomed to concepts like customer experience or design thinking.

 We’ve seen digital gurus contribute similar positive effects exclusively to digital initiatives.
-However, as digital is fast becoming the new normal, experts are now convinced that it is high-touch, not high-tech, that will make all the difference.
+However, as digital is fast becoming the new normal, experts are now convinced that it is high-touch, rather than high-tech, that will (continue) to make the difference.

-Furthermore, product development will need to remain aligned with actual customer demand and customer expectations while offering experiences that are appreciated, differentiating, and defendable, using methods like Design Thinking, Agile/LEAN, Six Sigma, and Experience Design.
+Furthermore, product development has to remain aligned with actual customer demand and customer expectations while offering experiences that are appreciated, differentiating, and defendable, using methods like Design Thinking, Agile/LEAN, Six Sigma, and Experience Design.
 Customer feedback is most critical, hence the need to build strong Alliances of Trust™.

 What has shifted, and quite dramatically (taken from a business viewpoint), is the emphasis on retaining more customers ─ as opposed to acquiring new customers ─ driven by a shift from as-a-product to as-a-service business models.
 As such, we’ve found the adoption of Customer Success Agents, pro-actively onboarding customers, most striking.

-Meanwhile, globalization and digitalization forced some industries to restructure; at first, by taking away the middleman, later by transforming supply chains into digital platforms.
-Companies will need to adapt to these changes while some may even be able to create new business models, offering new opportunities for capturing and signaling value.
+Meanwhile, globalization and digitalization forced some industries to restructure; at first, by taking away the middleman, followed by transforming marketplaces into marketspaces.
+Companies will need to adapt to these changes while some may even be able to create new business models, offering yet unknown opportunities for creating, delivering, and capturing value.

 We live in exciting times.
-While the future may seem daunting, it still has to be written ─ leaving each and everyone with the opportunity to create the future they desire.
-What is your vision of the future?
+Although the future may seem daunting, it still has to be written ─ leaving each and everyone with the opportunity to create the future they desire.
+The key question here is: What is your vision of the future?